 So that’s that, totally nailed it!

 As if.
-I can't even begin to tell you how often I've looked left and filled up with unmade decisions, guilt, frustration and sheer weariness.
+I can’t even begin to tell you how often I’ve looked behind me and been filled up with unmade decisions, guilt, frustration and sheer weariness.

 And so, here’s what’s happening today…

 🌟That pile of fabric left over from decorating hay bales at our wedding party 2 years ago (which I was going to lovingly turn into a beautiful quilt)?
 Such great memories and how could I possibly get rid of anything related to our special day?
 I don’t love it!
 The idea of making into anything else makes my shoulders droop.
 It’s going at last; charity shop.

 🌟Ol’s old duvet cover that I was going to make into curtains for his new room?
 I mean, why waste half-decent fabric?
 Seriously.
 I’m over that; it’s in the (nearly full) rag bag.

 🌟A picture frame that used to have pictures I quite liked in it.
 Some of the things I find it hardest to let go of are simply items that I’ve seen in my life for so long.
 They’re familiar!
 They’ve put in the time, stuck with me through thick and thin and they deserve a place in our home!
 Off you go; charity shop.